Terms and Conditions for Federal Financial Aid

 - Your financial aid payment may adjust as you drop and add classes at the beginning of the term.

-- Leftover financial aid, if any, will be sent to you at the beginning of the semester by direct deposit or USPS mail.
+- Leftover financial aid, if any, is generally sent to you at the beginning of the semester by direct deposit or USPS mail.

 - There are established federal and school deadlines for accepting and receiving financial aid.
 Missing deadlines will make you ineligible for financial aid.

 2. Enrollment Affects Federal Aid Eligibility

-- Eligibility for federal or private student loans, Federal Work-Study, Federal TEACH and supplemental grants will be based on your enrollment each term.
+- Eligibility for Federal Pell Grants, federal or private student loans, Federal Work-Study, Federal TEACH and supplemental grants will be based on your enrollment each term.

 - Undergraduates taking 12 or more credits will generally receive the full amounts of aid they were offered on MyUSU/Banner.

-- Undergraduates taking less than 12 credits each term may have their aid adjusted to account for lower tuition costs.
+- Undergraduates taking less than 12 credits each term may have their aid adjusted (including student loans) to account for lower tuition costs.

 - Graduates taking 5 or more credits will generally receive the full amounts of aid they were offered on MyUSU/Banner.

 - Graduates taking less than 5 credits each term may have their future aid adjusted to account for lower than estimated tuition costs.

 - Students will be notified of any changes in their eligibility and may need to pay back a portion of their federal aid.

 3. Federal Pell Grants

 - Grants adjust or prorate as you add or drop classes during the first three weeks of the term (to full-time 3/4-time, half-time, or less than half-time depending on eligibility).

 - Summer semester grants adjust or prorate until the last day to add of the last session.

 - Grants may not adjust for any classes added after the first three weeks of fall and spring semesters even if the class has not started.
 More Information.

 - If you are eligible, Federal Pell and Supplemental Grants are automatically accepted for you at the time you receive your financial aid award notification.